192 Marlborough was built in 1881 by Samuel Stillings and Joseph Lancaster, builders, one of two contiguous houses (192-194 Marlborough).

 They continued to live there during the 1889-1890 winter season, but moved soon thereafter to the Hotel Victoria at 273 Dartmouth, where they remained until the 1892-1893 season, when they moved to a new home they had built at 460 Beacon.

-By the 1890-1891 winter season, 192 Marlborough was the home of Dr. Henry Whitman Kilburn and his wife, Harriet Mason (Plumer) Kilburn.
-They had been married in April of 1889 and had lived at 130 Marlborough with Harriet Kilburn’s mother until May of 1890.
+192 Marlborough became the home of the Kilburns’ son and daughter-in-law, Dr. Henry Whitman Kilburn and Harriet Mason (Plumer) Kilburn.
+They had married in April of 1889, after which they had lived at 130 Marlborough with Harriet Kilburn’s mother.
 He was a physician and ophthalmic surgeon.

 From about 1906, Harriet Kilburn appears to have lived primarily in Europe, where they established a second home in Lugano, Switzerland.